Port Pirie Surrounds

 Source / Links: Link 1 Link 2

-A four-year, $5.7 million state-funded partnership between the Government of South Australia and Port Pirie Regional Council, which is part of the Targeted Lead Abatement Program (TLAP).
-Its primary aims are to minimise lead exposure pathways, beautify the community, and increase biodiversity.
-Key projects include Water Sensitive Urban Design (WSUD) and streetscaping in the Port Pirie West area (The Terrace and Memorial Drive intersection), greening of Phoenix Park Wetlands, Solomontown Greening & Footpath Sealing, and the Greening Port Pirie Railway Yards Project (led by SA Water).
-Planting and construction works are ongoing through 2025.
+A four-year, $5.7 million state-funded partnership between the Government of South Australia and Port Pirie Regional Council, part of the Targeted Lead Abatement Program (TLAP).
+The program aims to reduce lead exposure pathways, beautify the community, and increase biodiversity through native vegetation and Water Sensitive Urban Design (WSUD).
+Key works include streetscaping and WSUD infrastructure at The Terrace and Memorial Drive intersection, greening the Phoenix Park Wetlands, and the Greening Port Pirie Railway Yards project led by SA Water.
+Construction and planting activities are ongoing through late 2025.

 Nyrstar Port Pirie Smelter Transformation